Substance Use Disorder Services

-The Assertive Community Treatment Team (ACTT) provides a comprehensive personalized treatment program for individuals with severe and persistent behavioral health illnesses.
-ACTT staff work with people in their home, at school, or at work, and are available 24/7.
+The Assertive Community Treatment Team (ACTT) provides a comprehensive, personalized treatment program for individuals with severe and persistent behavioral health illnesses.
+ACTT staff work with people at home, at school, or work and are available 24/7.
 ACTT employs a team approach to help individuals with everyday basics such as taking medications and making it through the day.
 The team includes a psychiatrist, nurses, vocational specialists, therapists, other mental health professionals, and peer support staff to help people remain out of the hospital and living in the community.

 Assertive Engagement (AE) is a community-based resource to assist adults in consistently accessing and navigating supportive services.
-The goal is for individuals to receive timely outreach and engagement into the most appropriate treatment.
+The goal is to receive timely outreach and engagement into the most appropriate treatment.

 Critical Time Intervention

-Critical Time Intervention (CTI) services are time limited intensive case management services to assist individuals experiencing behavioral health issues during times of transitions.
-Provided as a team approach, CTI helps to decrease homelessness, emergency department visits, crisis and psychiatric services.
+Critical Time Intervention (CTI) services are time-limited intensive case management services to assist individuals experiencing behavioral health issues during times of transition.
+CTI helps decrease homelessness, emergency department visits, crisis, and psychiatric services as a team approach.

-Transitional Management is provided to individuals participating in the Transition to Community Living Initiative (TCLI).
-Transitional Mangement focuses on increasing the individual’s ability to live as independently as possible, managing mental health symptoms, and re-establishing his or her community roles related to the following life domains: emotional, social, safety, housing, medical and health, educational, vocational, and legal.
+Transitional Management is available to individuals participating in the Transition to Community Living Initiative (TCLI).
+Transitional Management focuses on increasing the individual's ability to live as independently as possible, managing mental health symptoms, and re-establishing their community roles related to the following life domains: emotional, social, safety, housing, medical and health, educational, vocational, and legal.

 The Community Support Team (CST) provides a comprehensive, personalized treatment program for individuals with moderate behavioral health issues utilizing a team approach.
 The CST Team offers assistance in accessing resources, reducing psychiatric & addiction symptoms, and developing community living skills.